 Public Participation at Council Meetings

 Please note that public health and safety concerns continue to exist due to COVID-19 pandemic risks.
 Burwood Council falls within the area affected by the Public Health (COVID-19 Greater Sydney) Order (No 2) 2021.
-As a result, Council meetings are currently being convened by teleconference.
-These arrangements are in accordance with the Local Government Act 1993.
+As a result, meetings are being conducted in a hybrid mode, with participation both in person and by teleconference via Zoom.

 Citizens wanting to make representations at sittings of Council are welcome to join the teleconference using Zoom technology.
 Those who simply wish to observe a meeting are also welcome to register for access via Zoom.
 A representation can be in writing as well as, or instead of, speaking.

-To register to please complete the Registration to Address a Meeting of Council form using this online link - Register to Address a Meeting of Council (openforms.com) - anytime up until 2pm on the day of the meeting of interest.
-The details of the Zoom meeting will be emailed to those who have registered.
+Registrations can be made anytime up until 2pm on the day of the meeting of interest.
+The details of the Zoom meeting will be emailed to those who have been registered.

 If you have any difficulties with registration or other concerns about arranging representations, please contact the Governance team via email on email@example.com with advice.
 If the matter is urgent, please call one of our friendly Customer Service officers on 9911 9911 for assistance.